benhj/knoxcrypt/README.md

 A custom fuse filesystem that I'm experimenting with.

-The basic idea is that file are stored as 512 byte blocks.
+File are stored as 512 byte blocks.
 Blocks are assigned to files as they are written.
-Allocated blocks are stored in a volume bitmap in much the same way as HFS.
+Allocated blocks are represented as bits set in a volume bitmap.

 For example, a 1MB file contains 2048x512 byte blocks.
 Thus 2048 bits will indicate which blocks are allocated.
 This will constitute the volume bitmap.